-But after doing three months of pre-launch work like getting posts ready to go up on the site, my husband was able to quit his corporate job 3 months after the blog went live.
+But after doing three months of pre-launch work like getting posts ready to go up on our site Chasing Foxes, my husband was able to quit his corporate job 3 months after the blog went live.
 Here are the results from the month my husband Silas left his job working for a large, multinational corporation, and we moved to a beach town in Mexico.

 Now within those three months, I was able to find hacks and figure out ways to make sure that many of my blog posts went either viral or did really well through Pinterest.
 And I’ll show you exactly how.

 Quick side note from Michelle – Here is a list of the blogging-related products that I recommend:

 - Facebook Strategies Worth Sharing – I started 2016 with just around 6,500 Facebook followers and now have over 75,000.
 I owe a lot of that to the ebook Facebook Strategies Worth Sharing.
 Growing my Facebook page has allowed me to reach new readers, improve my blogging income, grow my email list, and more.

 - Making Sense of Affiliate Marketing – I earn over $50,000 a month through affiliate marketing and I share my exact strategy and tips in this very informative online course.
 If you're a blogger, then you NEED this course.
 I show you exactly how to make a more passive income from blogging, even while you're sleeping.